 Employment on the Horizon – Summer Jobs for Youth with Blindness and Visual Impairments

 Only 25% of blind and visually impaired people in Israel are employed with very few of whom working in full time positions.
-Employers view people with special needs as burdensome and unlikely to be productive employees due to society's stigma regarding people with disabilities.
+Employers view people with disability as burdensome and as unlikely to be productive employees due to society’s stigma regarding people with disabilities.

 The Goals of the Program